Eggs in Baking: How They Shape Cakes, Cookies, and Custards

 Why do custards curdle?

 Custards curdle when egg proteins are heated too quickly or too far.
 The proteins tighten, separate, and form curds instead of a smooth gel.
-Low heat, steady stirring, and careful timing prevent this.
+Low heat, steady stirring, and careful timing help prevent this.

 Do room-temperature eggs really matter?